thomasrayner/vscode-namegen/README.md

 ![Random Name Generator in action](randomName.gif "Random Name Generator in action")

+### 0.2.0

+Added `randomNameGen.DefaultCasing` setting that works with the new `shift+alt+j` keybinding, which inserts a random name with your default casing preference.

 ### 0.1.1

 Corrected `kebab-case` to the right casing options, and added `Train-Case`.
 Added `MiddleEarth` wordlist.